 Comment: Is the topic of common preamble still relevant if further OFDM symbols following the preamble are needed?

-Chair: In a sense that discussion is abide because 3GPP chose not to use our preamble at all.
+Chair: In a sense that discussion is moot because 3GPP chose not to use our preamble at all.
 In the future, it would be good if both technologies could detect each other.
 What we are really talking about is the 802.11a preamble.
-The truth is that all existing 802.11 devices fail to detect the 20 µs long 802.11a preamble.
+The truth is that many existing 802.11 devices fail to detect the 20 µs long 802.11a preamble.
 The new case is to have the 802.11a preamble with a couple of extra symbols.
 We can tell 3GPP that we can detect each other if we both send the 802.11a preamble plus at least two extra IEEE 802.11a OFDM symbols.
 It is very embarrassing that we did not understand our own implementations well enough.
 We can define the preamble to be whatever we persuade the other side.
 We run into being pragmatic or just discussing theory.

 Comment: The topic of common preamble is not relevant anymore.